ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Examples {#examples}

 Most examples are shown as just a Claims-Set that would be a payload for a CWT, JWT, detached EAT bundle or future token types.
-It is shown this way because the payload is all the claims, the most interesting part and showing full tokens makes it harder to show the claims.
+The signing is left off so the Claims-Set is easier to see.

-Some examples of full tokens are also given.
+Some examples of signed tokens are also given.

 WARNING: These examples use tag and label numbers not yet assigned by IANA.

-## Payload Examples
+## Claims Set Examples

 ### Simple TEE Attestation